speedata/xts-doc/docs/manual/commandline.md

 :   Set the trace to one or more of grid, allocation

 `--verbose`
-:   Put more debugging information into the protocol file
+:   Put the logging output also to the terminal window (STDOUT)